rsund/regstudies/README.md

 programming style.
 The functions are designed with ICD codes in mind, but can be used with any kind of string formatted codes and are thus not necessarily limited to healthcare data.
-Users are allowed to make their own definitions of code classifiers, so the package suits needs of different countries having their own code definitions of disease codes for example.
+Users are allowed to make their own definitions of code classifiers, so the package suits for the needs of different countries having their own code definitions of disease codes for example.

 Authors: [Juho Kopra](https://github.com/jukop), [Jani Miettinen](https://github.com/janikmiet), [Reijo